 More than half of the doctors surveyed in each of these specialties reported experiencing burnout at work.

-Do most doctors regret their career choice?
+Do most doctors regret their career choices?

 Medscape found that 73% of doctors would still choose a career in medicine if they could turn back time.
-Of thy physicians surveyed, dermatologists were most likely to make the same career choice, at 99%, followed by orthopedic surgeons, plastic surgeons, and gastroenterologists.
+Of the physicians surveyed, dermatologists were most likely to make the same career choice, at 99%, followed by orthopedic surgeons, plastic surgeons, and gastroenterologists.

 Bottom Line